adomokos/climb_that_mountain/blog/2017/12/haskell_to_mysql_via_yeshql_part_2.md

 This last change wraps up our Part 2 in this series.
 We can now create `clients` records, count them with a simple `withConn` function that properly opens, commits and closes the connection.

-In the third post in this series I will show you how we can insert two records in one transation, how we can deal with errors and how this logic can be tested.
+In the third post in this series, I will show you how we can insert two records in one transaction, how we can deal with errors and how this logic can be tested.